 - There is a need to review the Code with a view to providing uniformity of the criteria used by the signatories to calculate the subsidies granted by a particular country. - There is a whole range of issues surrounding the definition and measurement of a countervailable subsidy which should be reviewed to ensure uniform application of countervail legislation.
 The need to examine such issues is particularly important in light of the unilateral right to impose countervailing duties.
 A lack of agreement in this area is the source of many problems that have arisen under the current rules (e.g. general availability, cost to government/benefit to recipient, input subsidies. - An agreement should be reached that the basis for measuring the degree of subsidization should be the effective cost of the measure to the government concerned. - It is the definition of countervailable subsidies and the criteria for the calculation of the amount of the subsidy that are the most fundamental and significant issues regarding countervailing measures and hence an agreement should be reached on these matters. - This is an area where varying national practices lead to uncertainty in international trade.
-Experience has shown that the very basis for calculation of countervailing duty by any given administration (let alone as between different contracting parties), can be variable, even where there is no variability in the common basis for calculation, certain methods of calculation can still lead to a trade disrupting and distorting lack of symmetry as between level of subsidy granted, level of subsidy assessed, and level of countervailing duty actually applied in a given case.
+Experience has shown that the very basis for calculation of countervailing duty by any given administration (let alcas as between different contracting parties), can be variable, even wher there is no variability in the common basis for calculation, certain methods of calculation can still lead to a trade disrupting and distorting lack of symmetry as between level of subsidy granted, level of subsidy assessed, and level of countervailing duty actually applied in a given case.
 The need to develop uniform practice also needs to be based firmly on the basic principle embodied in the terminology of Article VI:3 of the General Agreement, viz, that the countervailing duty may be levied on a particular product determined to be subsidized should be strictly linked to the actual "estimate bounty or subsidy determined to have been granted ... on the manufacture, production or export of such product".
-That is, the countervailing duty to be applied to a particular product should be assessed strictly in relation to the actual subsidy granted on that particular product. - Certain problems related to the definition and measurement of the amount of a subsidy add to the difficulties confronted in the application of countervailing measures.
+That is, the countervailing duty to be applied to a particular product should be assessed strictly in relation to the actual subsidy granted on that particular product. - It would be useful to clarify that "benefit to the recipient" is the appropriate standard of measurement for a countervailable subsidy.